rust-lang/rust/README.md

   is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error).
 This helps you in finding out why UB is happening and where in your code would be a good place to look for it.
+* `-Zmiri-track-call-id=<id>` shows a backtrace when the given call id is assigned to a stack frame.
+This helps in debugging UB related to Stacked Borrows "protectors".

 [alignment-false-positives]: https://github.com/rust-lang/miri/issues/1074